terminological/r6-generator/README.md

 ### run it from R:

-Once the R package is built it can be committed to github (where it will run a github actions workflow to test it can be installed), and where it can be picked up and installed by others.
+Once the R package is built it can be committed to Github (where it will run a Github actions workflow to test it can be installed), and from where it can be picked up and installed by others.
 Alternatively it can be used locally on your development machine.